Coldwell Banker Realty- Metrowest

 How to Protect Your Houseplants From Whiteflies

-by Bo Lee 10/21/2024
+by Bo Lee, REALTOR 10/21/2024

 Whiteflies are a common pest affecting both houseplants and outdoor gardens.
 Like many plant pests, whiteflies can damage and even kill your plants if left untreated.
 Luckily, there are several ways to treat whitefly infestations in your houseplants.
 Here are some of the most effective methods: